weihangChen/BookNavigate/README.md

 ## CharGenerator
 extract single character images from various windows and google fonts.
 Windows fonts come with operating system, google fonts can be downloaded here, https://github.com/google/fonts.
-This project can be used to generate word level images as well with trival changes.
+This project can be used to generate word level images as well with trival changes. some fonts can generate unnormal styled characters, we perform manual control and remove those and generate a file "fonts_large.txt" containing a list of normal font names.
+As some font generates a lot of offset at the top and bottom, we remove those fonts and generate another file "fonts_small.txt".
+When image are generated, it will only generate images for the font names that can be found from "fonts_small.txt"

 ### Configuration